diegopereiraeng/kubernetes-snapshot-extension/README.md

 Monitors state of the Kubernetes or Openshift clusters and records attributes of resources like pods, endpoints, daemonset, replica sets and deployments.
 The data is received via Kubernetes API at a configurable interval and is pushed to the AppDynamics Analytics Events API for reporting.
+The data can be used to build custom queries or dashboards like this:

 ## Prerequisites